 I would like to open this passage with my sincere appreciation to Donate For Children (DFC) for the formation of such enriched humanitarian programs that allowed me and other volunteers the opportunity to participate and add hands to those meaningful projects.
 It was my first time joining DFC’s activities, but I have quickly learned the warmness and hospitality of this big DFC family through the smiles and gestures of DFC representatives in Vietnam.
 From the first moments, I realized that I had already fall in love with this extent family.

-It was on October 15, 2011 – our visit trip to Hoa Mau Don Orphanage, a children center located in the outskirt of Ho Chi Minh City.
+It was a nice day – our visit trip to Hoa Mau Don Orphanage, a children center located in the outskirt of Ho Chi Minh City.
 My mind was fully occupied with excitement prior to our departure.
 Everyone was energetic and happily helping each other which created a very friendly atmosphere.

 Traveling by a large bus, we soon arrived Hoa Mau Don Orphanage.
 My heart was saddened when I first experienced the living conditions of Hoa Mau Don’s orphans.
 Observing the children’s crowded sleeping quarters, the dark classrooms, and the tiny dining area, my perception about life started to change as I could then fully understand the meaning of being the less-fortunate.
 I felt very compassionate for the struggles of these orphans, and at the same time, being thankful and admiring those individuals who have sacrificed their lives taking care and raising these unfortunate children.
 For one thing, I was very pleased to recognize the children’s optimisms that reflected through their innocent smiles, through their impeccable regards, and through their natural politeness to visitors.
 The young orphans, even though they lost love from their parents, have continued fighting for their survival and existence.
 There were a few young artists with their paintings displayed throughout the facilities; the paintings were quite beautiful.
 Ironically, we had been prepared to come helping and entertaining the children there, but we were then surprisingly invited to watch a circus performed by a number of well-trained youngsters.
 The children’s discipline and behaviors truly showed their effort in striving for the better, and more importantly, it’s a way to saying thank you to those caring for their well-beings.
 Through Hoa Mau Don trip, I could realize that not only DFC programs carried the true value of humanities, they also brought an uplifting spirit to the needy children who were looking for a light of hope.